 The second and third categories of complaints are related.
 FTAs' presentation skills are often cited as problematic, for example, introducing and organizing ideas, failing to present information clearly and coherently, and using distracting nonverbal behavior (both kinesic and proxemic.)
 The third category of complaints, cultural, manifests itself in various ways that may create an unpleasant atmosphere.
 Often an FTA whose educational training occurs in a culture that views the teacher as a very highly respected, ultimate authority, may have difficulty adjusting to the informal environment of American universities.
 They are not prepared for students who challenge the instructor's answers.
-Students report that FTAs are too formal and that they interact less with students than do native instructors.
+Students than do native instructors.
 One additional example is the perception by female students that a male FTA is condescending and treats them as inferior to male students.